Sequential Monte Carlo with Gaussian Mixture Approximation for Infinite-Dimensional Statistical Inverse Problems: SMC with Gaussian mixture approximation

+As an MCMC sampling method, the irreducibility of the pCN algorithm is of fundamental importance, as it is closely related to ergodicity, the law of large numbers, and central limit theorems.
+For MCMC methods arising from discretizations of continuous-time dynamical systems, irreducibility may sometimes depend on the specific discretization scheme.
+A notable example is Hamiltonian Monte Carlo~\cite{Alain2020}.
+Due to intrinsic properties of infinite-dimensional Hilbert spaces, the pCN algorithm generally loses irreducibility.
+Nevertheless, ergodicity, the law of large numbers, and central limit theorems still hold.
+Since a detailed discussion of these issues is not the main focus of this paper, we refer the reader to \ref{SM-4Kernels} for more details.

-The pCN method will serve as the transition kernel for SMC in numerical experiments, constituting an accurate posterior sampling algorithm for comparison with the SMC-GM algorithm.
+The pCN method will serve as the transition kernel for SMC in numerical experiments, constituting an accurate posterior sampling algorithm for comparison.
 On the other hand, to prove the convergence of our algorithm (in Section \ref{Subsec.pCN-GMM}), we generalize the pCN method to the case with a Gaussian mixture proposal, and prove that it is also well-defined in an infinite-dimensional space.

 Recall that each iteration of pCN consists of two steps: proposal defined in (\ref{pCNproposal}), and acceptance according to (\ref{a in pCN}).
-Recall that the Gaussian prior \(\mathcal{N}(0,\mathcal{C})\) has the eigen pairs \((\lambda_i,\phi_i)\).
+Recall that the Gaussian prior \(\mathcal{N}(0,\mathcal{C})\) has the eigenpairs \((\lambda_i,\phi_i)\).
 Assume that the covariance operators \( \{\mathcal{C}_j\}_{j=1}^M \) in the Gaussian mixture have the same eigenfunctions to the prior:

 Moreover, we use a Gaussian mixture proposal